-- Pregnant women often experience numbness in legs soon after waking up or after they’ve been sitting for long periods of time.
+- Pregnant women often experience numbness in their legs soon after waking up.
+If you are pregnant, you may also feel numbness in your legs if you sit for long periods of time.
 The symptoms range from loss of sensation to tingling and pain which usually subsides by switching sides or changing posture.

-- Some pregnant women also experience numbness of tongue after intake of certain food, strain in the neck or sudden movements.
+- Some pregnant women also experience numbness on the tongue after intake of a certain food, strain in the neck or sudden movements.

-Here are some of the causes of numbness or tingling during pregnancy:
+Here are some of the causes of numbness or tingling sensation during pregnancy:

 - Hormonal changes in the body can cause tingling and numbness.
 The hormone relaxin which is released late in the pregnancy has the effect of softening the pelvic opening and other joints.
 This can cause the body’s weight to pinch nerves in the joints and subsequently numb a related area.

-- Pain and numbness due to sciatica are experienced by almost all pregnant women.
-It is a shooting pain that runs all the way from the lower back down the whole length of the leg.
+- A woman may also feel pain and numbness due to sciatica during pregnancy.
+It is a shooting pain that runs all the way from the lower back down to the whole length of the leg.
 It is much more common during the second and third trimester as the growing baby exerts pressure on the sciatic nerve in the lower back.

-Numbness in the tongue may be due to many causes such as nerve compression, spinal compression, Bell’s palsy and allergic reactions.
+Numbness in the tongue may be experienced because of nerve compression, spinal compression, Bell’s palsy or allergic reactions.
 Figuring out the exact cause of your numbness can help treat it and here are a few suggestions on how to do so.

-- Maintain a diary to make note of the foods that cause numbness when you consume them.
-Also, maintain notes of other activities and times of the day when episodes of numbness come and go.
+- Maintain a diary to list down the foods that cause numbness when you consume them.
+Also, maintain notes of other activities and times of the day when episodes of numbness are experienced.

 - Do not strain your back by lifting weights or poor postures, especially in the third trimester.

-- Cut down on sodium.
-Foods rich in sodium can cause high blood pressure and water retention leading to numbness.
+- Avoid eating foods that are high in sodium.
+Foods rich in sodium can increase your blood pressure and lead to water retention in your body, which may cause numbness.

 - Low blood sugar levels can also cause numbness in the tongue, therefore eat at regular intervals.

-Numbness in the belly is caused by the heavy uterus pressing on the nerves and blood vessels.
+Numbness in the belly is experienced when the heavy uterus presses against the nerves and blood vessels.
 Here are ways to prevent it:

-- Improve your posture while sitting and standing to avoid putting pressure on the lower abdomen.
+- Maintain proper posture while sitting and standing to avoid putting pressure on your lower abdomen.

-- While lying down change positions now and then to relieve pressure on only one side of the abdomen and restore blood flow.
+- While lying down change positions now and then to relieve pressure on only one side of the abdomen and to not hamper the blood flow.

-Of the most common is tingling in feet during pregnancy as your legs and butt take all the load while standing and sitting.
+Feeling a tingling sensation in feet during pregnancy is very common.
+And if you stand or sit for long periods of time, your feet may feel numb.
 This can often restrict blood flow in the arteries and cause tingling.
 Here are some remedies for numbness during pregnancy:

-- Lay down more on your left side every time you rest or go to sleep.
+- Lie down on your left side every time you rest or go to sleep.

-- When you feel like taking a break or resting, sit down in a comfortable position rather than lying down.
-Lying down puts pressure on the lower abdomen and increases numbness in your legs
+- When you feel like taking a break or resting, sit down in a comfortable position rather than lying down as lying down may put pressure on your lower abdomen and make your legs feel numb.

-- If you are working out during your pregnancy, watch for movements that make you feel tingly or numb afterwards.
+- If you are working out during pregnancy, watch for movements that make you feel tingly or numb afterwards.
 Make a note of them and avoid doing those.
-It also helps to lower the intensity of your workouts.

-Although prevention of all tingling and numbness in the body is not possible during pregnancy, certain changes to the routine can reduce a great deal of them.
-Sleeping with the hands in an elevated position or using a wrist brace can prevent tingly fingers and avoid swollen wrists which can exacerbate carpal tunnel syndrome.
-Maintaining the right posture when you sit, stand and lay down can reduce the effect to a great deal.
-Experiment with what posture causes the numbness and avoid being in it for long.
-Wear comfortable shoes with a soft sole that is flat heeled.
-It can relieve pressure in the legs and ward off numbness.
+Although preventing numbness in the body is not possible during pregnancy, by making certain changes in your routine, you can feel better.
+Sleeping with the hands in an elevated position or using a wrist brace can prevent tingling sensation in your fingers and prevent swelling in the wrists.
+Maintaining the right posture when you sit, stand, or lie down can reduce the effect to a great deal.
+Also, wear comfortable shoes with a soft sole that is flat-heeled.
+It can relieve pressure on the legs and ward off numbness.

 When to Consult a Doctor

-Although mild numbness in the hands and legs are normal in pregnancy, a sudden onset of severe numbness or tingling can be an indicator of something serious.
+Although experiencing numbness in the hands and legs is normal during pregnancy, a sudden onset of severe numbness or tingling can be an indicator of something serious.
 Sudden onsets are symptoms of an injury or a blockage and warrant an immediate medical examination.
 Consult your doctor if you decide to use any alternative medicine or creams to relieve numbness in your belly or legs.
 Such creams often contain unregulated herbal preparations and can be dangerous during pregnancy.
-Finally, inform your doctor of any unusual symptom you notice during your regular visits.
+Also, consult your doctor if you notice any unusual symptom.

 Also Read: Swelling During Pregnancy